haxtheweb/haxcms-php/README.md

 ## Install
 Download, checkout and get this package on a server (this is a PHP based implementation so your server should have PHP and Apache or Nginx at minimum).
 Go to the project root and type `bash haxtheweb.sh` which will step you through configuration.

+## Local development
+node_modules directories are daisy chained back to the root repo in the event you want to build or work on your own theme / elements.
+A `_config/my-custom-elements.js` allows you to reference your own elements and do custom build routines.
+While HAXcms is intended to be used without needing to understand any of this, it's positioned to allow JS devs take it and run.

+The easiest workflow for working on custom things in HAXcms:
+- add new dependendices to package.json, yarn install
+- reference modifications in `_config/my-custom-elements.js`
+- `cd _sites/mysite` and then run `polymer serve --npm --open --entrypoint dist/dev.html`
+- change address to `http://127.0.0.1:8081/` or whatever ip it assigned
+- changes will be reflected on reload when you change your assets

 ## Usage
 Go to `{{yoursite.com}}` and login with the username and password you entered in the `config.php` by clicking on the login icon